franklin113/Touchdesigner-Multi-Layer-Timeline/README.md

 ## .71
 ### - Bug Fixes
 - The default state of the toe and tox files originally uploaded caused problems with some users.
-- Fixed some issues with seleciton where None type values were being passed after operators were deleted
+- Fixed some issues with selection where NoneType values were being passed after operators were deleted
 - Added a Close Project button to clean up any bad project data.
 - Added "OnPlayStateChange" callback to the callback manager.